 Disability Accommodations.
 Students who need accommodations are asked to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
 If you have a conflict with my office hours, an alternate time can be arranged.
 To set up this meeting, please contact me by e-mail.
-Through tiger i, you will electronically notify me of your accommodation needs.
-An appointment with the instructor will still be required; however, no visits to the Program for Students with Disabilities office to obtain the memo will be needed.
-If you need more information, make an appointment with The Program for Students with Disabilities, 1228 Haley Center, 844-2096.
+If you have not established accommodations through the PSD office, but need accommodations, make an appointment with The Program for Students with Disabilities, 1228 Haley Center, 844-2096 (V/TT).